contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Consultation with Church leaders.
 * Counseling with single expectant parents and their families.

 No bishop’s referral is needed for this service.
 There is no charge.
-See [31.2.6](31.md#3126-interviews-for-ordination-to-an-office-in-the-melchizedek-priesthood) for Family Services contact information.
+See [31.3.6](31.md#3136-professional-counseling-and-therapy) for Family Services contact information.

 In other areas, leaders may contact Family Services staff or the welfare and self-reliance manager in the area office for consultation.

-[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)Guidance for counseling single expectant parents is also provided at “[Unwed Pregnancy](https://www.churchofjesuschrist.org/study/manual/gospel-topics/unwed-pregnancy?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Guidance for counseling single expectant parents is also provided at “[Unwed Pregnancy](https://www.churchofjesuschrist.org/study/manual/gospel-topics/unwed-pregnancy?lang=eng)” (Gospel Topics, topics.ChurchofJesusChrist.org).

 ### 38.6.20 Suicide